An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Congratulations!
 You made it through a site audit.
 Doesn’t that feel great?

-You now are an expert on how to tactically improve your website and perform an SEO audit.
+You are now an expert on how to tactically improve your website and perform an SEO audit.
 When performing this site audit in the future or across other sites, remember:

 • Prioritize your site audit tasks in order of impact and level of effort in a grid.